How to open an ice cream shop successfully in today’s market?

 Now, it’s time to put together a reliable team that will help your restaurant succeed.

-First, think of how many front-of-house employees you need (fewer if you use a QR code menu with self-checkout) and look for these qualities:
+First, think of how many front-of-house employees you need (less if you use a QR code menu with self-checkout) and look for these qualities:

 • Enthusiastic